Geometric recursion: Introduction

 and for connected objects $\Sigma$ of Euler characteristic $\leq -2$

 More precisely, the series \eqref{fiunfgnGRseris} converges absolutely, uniformly for $\sigma$ in any compact of $\mathcal{T}_{\Sigma}$. \end{corollary}

-If $\Omega$ is given by Corollary~\ref{cothbtM} and $L \in \mathbb{R}_{+}^n$, we denote $\Omega_{g,n}$ the function it induces on $\mathcal{M}_{g,n}(L) \cong \mathcal{M}_{\Sigma}(L)$ where $\Sigma$ is a bordered surface of genus $g$ with $n$ ordered boundary components such that $\partial_-\Sigma$ is the first.
-The following result -- stated with stronger assumptions than the result we prove in the text (Theorem~\ref{intTRHTT}) -- provides sufficient conditions for the integrability of GR amplitudes with respect to the Weil--Petersson measure $\mu_{{\rm WP}}$ and computes these integrals
+When $\Omega$ is given by Corollary~\ref{cothbtM} and $L \in \mathbb{R}_{+}^n$, we denote by $\Omega_{g,n}$ the function it induces on $\mathcal{M}_{g,n}(L) \cong \mathcal{M}_{\Sigma}(L)$ where $\Sigma$ is a bordered surface of genus $g$ with $n$ ordered boundary components such that $\partial_-\Sigma$ is the first.
+The following result -- stated with stronger assumptions than the result presented in Theorem \ref{intTRHTT} -- provides sufficient conditions for the integrability of GR amplitudes with respect to the Weil--Petersson measure $\mu_{{\rm WP}}$ and computes these integrals